grwhitehead/jsmcts/README.md

 https://doi.org/10.1109/TCIAIG.2012.2186810

 JSMCTS uses Upper Confidence Bounds for Trees (UCT) to guide exploration of the game tree and random playout to evaluate moves.
+Determinization is implemented for nondeterministic games using a seedable psuedo random number generator (xorshift128+).

 ## Examples

-Three example games are provided (<a href="https://grwhitehead.github.io/jsmcts">play in your web browser here</a>):
+Four example games are provided that you can <a href="https://grwhitehead.github.io/jsmcts">play in your web browser</a>:
 * Tic-Tac-Toe
 * Connect Four
 * Checkers
+* Backgammon

 ### Game Implementation

-Note: This version of JSMCTS does not support non-deterministic games with chance elements such as dice rolls or shuffled decks of cards.

 [See js/tictactoe.js for full details]